-Option Description When set to Controlled , selected UEFI variables are protected in the nd new UEFI boot entries are forced to be at the end of the current boot In-Band Manageability Interface When set to Disabled , this setting hides the Management Engine's (ME), HECl devices, and the system's IPMI devices from the operating system.
-This prevents the operating system from changing the ME power capping settings, and blocks access to all inband management tools.
-All management should be managed through out-of-band.
-This option is set to Enabled by default. (i) NOTE: BIOS update requires HECl devices to be operational and DUP updates require IPMI interface to be operational.
-This setting needs to be set to Enabled to avoid updating errors.
-SMM Security Migration Enables or disa Windows 2022 ables the UEFI SMM security migration protections.
-It is enabled for 2 support.
-Secure Boot e Boot, where the BIOS authenticates each pre-boot image by using the the Secure Boot Policy.
+Option Description SMM Security Migration Enables or disables the UEFI SMM security migration protections.
+It is enabled for Windows 2022 support.
+Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.
 Secure Boot is set to Disabled by default.
 Secure Boot Policy When Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
 When Secure Boot policy is set to Custom , the BIOS uses the user-defined key and certificates.
 Secure Boot policy is set to Standard by default.
 Secure Boot Mode Configures ho w the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
 If the current mode is set to Deployed Mode , the available options are User Mode and Deployed Mode .
-If the current mode is set to User Mode , the available options are User Mode , Audit Mode , and Deployed Mode .
-Table 23.
-Secure Boot Mode Options Descriptions User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
+If the current mode is set to User Mode , the available options are User Mode , Audit Mode , and Deployed Mode . ecure Boot Mode Options Descriptions User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
 The BIOS allows unauthenticated programmatic transitions between modes.
 Audit mode In Audit Mode , PK is not present.
 BIOS does not authenticate programmatic update to the policy objects and transitions between modes.
 The BIOS performs a signature verification on pre-boot images and logs the results in the image Execution Information Table, but executes the images whether they pass or fail verification.
 Audit Mode is useful for programmatic determination of a working set of policy objects.
 Deployed Mode Deployed Mode is the most secure mode.
-In Deployed Mode, PK must be installed and the BIOS performs signature verification on programmatic attempts to update policy objects.
+In Deployed Mode , PK must be installed and the BIOS performs signature verification on programmatic attempts to update policy objects.
 Deployed Mode restricts the programmatic mode transitions.
-Secure Boot Policy Summary Specifies the I images. ist of certificates and hashes that secure boot uses to authenticate Secure Boot Custom Policy Settings Configures the Secure Boot Custom Policy.
+Secure Boot Policy Summary Specifies the list of certificates and hashes that secure boot uses to authenticate images.
+Secure Boot Custom Policy Settings Configures the Secure Boot Custom Policy.
 To enable this option, set the Secure Boot Policy to Custom option.